gecad-group/peak-acl/docs/README.md

 ---

-(readme-documentation)=
-## Documentation
-The project's full API and usage documentation is available within this Sphinx site and online at the project's repository.

----

 (readme-roadmap)=
 ## Roadmap
 - Richer SL (beyond SL0) support.
 - Optional IPv6-aware network utilities.
 - Extended error handling for user-defined parameters.
 - Sphinx documentation site populated from docstrings.

----

-(readme-contributing)=
-## Contributing
-Contributions are welcome!
-Feel free to open issues or submit pull requests on GitHub.

 ---